openedx/openedx-aspects/docs/how-tos/production_configuration.rst

 Setting up ClickHouse
 =====================

 Tutor local and k8s environments should work out of the box.
-See Remote ClickHouse <remote-clickhouse> and ClickHouse Cluster <clickhouse-cluster> for more information on setting up hosted services.
+See :ref:`Remote ClickHouse <remote-clickhouse>` and :ref:`ClickHouse Cluster <clickhouse-cluster>` for more information on setting up hosted services.

 .. note::